 In my experience, these types advances are precursors to significant improvements in an organization’s bottom line.
 While that is ultimately the most important benefit of digital transformation, it is not the only one.
 Self-directed workforce transformation for manufacturers may be just as important.

 As more roles have access to data and spend more time using data to drive improvement, their positions create more value for the employer and for the individual.
 I can say without hesitation that this is my favorite part of bringing about digital transformation – watching individuals seize the opportunity to expand their usual scope of work and impact on their companies.
 Similarly, as analysis becomes more efficient and more time is spent actually tackling hard problems (not merely preparing the data to do so), I’ve thoroughly enjoyed seeing individuals’ job satisfaction rise.

 So next time you’re thinking about the benefits of a digital transformation project, please consider the added benefits beyond financial ROI.
 The operator who can now conduct correlation analysis.
 The process engineer who can focus on problem-solving rather than data wrangling.
 The curious supervisor who has a hunch and wants to see if the data agrees with their idea.
-Successful digital transformation will yield financial improvements and improve the productivity of manufacturing companies.
+Successful Manufacturing Workforce Transformation will yield financial improvements and improve the productivity of manufacturing companies.
 These transformations will also yield valuable improvements in the way people work and how much they enjoy their job.